 If the negligence of another, a product defect, or dangerous roadways are responsible for your accident or that of your loved one, you may be entitled to recover damages.
-Let the proven Petaluma personal injury lawyers of Henderson Law help you.
+Let the proven Petaluma personal injury lawyer of Henderson Law help you.

 California is a state with many bicyclists.
 Many ride for fun and for leisure, and many use a bicycle as their primary means of transportation.
 As a cyclist, you likely know that it is very important to follow the rules of the road, including wearing a helmet, driving in designated bike lanes, and taking other important safety precautions.
 Unfortunately, however, other drivers also have a duty to follow the rules of the road and many times do not do so.
-When this happens, cyclists are often the victims.
+When this happens, cyclists are often victims.

-If you have been the victim of a cycling accident, you may have sustained significant injury.
+If you have been the victim of a cycling accident, you may have sustained a significant injury.
 Perhaps you have even lost a loved one in a cycling accident.
 If that is the case, we are very sorry and we are here to help.

 California Negligence Law